-Session Objectives By the end of the session participants will be able to: - Technical Paper Analyse the effect of transport issues on women's main activities Develop recommendations for reducing women's transport burden Describe strategies for gender based interventions at macro, meso and project levels Case study Describe the factors affecting the adoption and use of IMTs - the bicycle in particular - by women Analyse the lessons learnt from the case studies and how these may be applied to other countries.
+Session Objectives This session enables participants to: Technical Paper Analyse the effect of transport issues on women's main activities Make recommendations for reducing women's transport burden Describe strategies for gender based interventions at macro, meso and project levels Case study Analyse the factors affecting the adoption and use of IMTs - the bicycle in particular - by women Reflect on the lessons learnt from the case studies and consider how these may be applied to other countries.
 Rural Transport Knowledge Base materials used with this session Women and rural transport in development Edited by: M. Bamberger, World Bank and A.S.C.
 Davis, TRL Ltd. Women and rural in transport in Africa and Asia: case studies By: IFRTD (1999).
-Balancing the Load: Proceedings of the Asia and Africa Seminars on Gender and Rural Transport Training Materials Presentations5.2a Women and rural transport in development5.2b Women and rural in transport in Africa and Asia: case studiesActivity Sheets75 Women's activities and transport76 Addressing women's transport issues77 Reflections on the Ghana and Tamil Nadu experiences
+Balancing the Load: Proceedings of the Asia and Africa Seminars on Gender and Rural Transport Training Materials Presentations 5.2a Women and rural transport in development 5.2b Women and rural in transport in Africa and Asia: case studies Activity Sheets 59 Women's activities and transport 60 Addressing women's transport issues 61 Reflections on the Ghana and Tamil Nadu experiences